What is NX-Writer?

 πŸ’‘ Key Philosophy

-Nexus Writer believes that context is everything.
-Unlike traditional word processors, Nexus Writer automatically tracks where characters and locations are mentioned, links timeline events to chapters, and provides AI assistance that understands your specific story world.
+NX-Writer believes that context is everything.
+Unlike traditional word processors, NX-Writer automatically tracks where characters and locations are mentioned and links timeline events to chapters.

 Installation